cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/principles.md

 trans_url: "/principes/"
 ---

-# Build trust with victims by shouldering the burden
+# Build trust by shouldering the burden

 Design principles guide the delivery team in making informed decisions grounded in research.
-They also provide a framwork to measure decisions against.
+They also provide a framework to measure decisions against.

 The following experience principles should be applied to decisions beyond serving victims.
 They should be applied to benefit all actors in the system.